REUSE, RECYCLING, AND RECOVERY RATE OF END-OF-LIFE VEHICLES

 Processing methodology

-The calculation methodology established by Decision 2005/293/EC is based on the analysis of the mass balance between the inputs and outputs of end-of-life vehicle management facilities located throughout the national territory, using data declared by the operators in the vehicles section of the single environmental declaration model (MUD).
+The calculation methodology established by Decision 2005/293/EC is based on the analysis of the mass balance between the inputs and outputs of the end-of-life vehicle management systems located throughout the national territory, starting from the data declared by the managers in the vehicle sheet of the single environmental declaration form (MUD).

 Update frequency